-The property is in the Chattahoochee River watershed but is not in the 2000-foot Chattahoochee River Corridor.
+The property is in the Peachtree Creek watershed.
 The USGS coverage for the area shows no streams on or near the property.
-Any unmapped streams that may be on the property will be subject to the City of Atlanta's stream buffer ordinance, which requires a 75-foot buffer along perennial and intermittent streams.
-Further, any state waters that may be on the property will be subject to the 25-foot Erosion and Sedimentation Act buffers, which are administered by the Environmental Protection Division of Georgia DNR.
-Any work within these buffers will require a variance from Georgia EPD.
+Any unmapped streams that may be located on the property would be subject to the requirements of the City of Atlanta stream buffer ordinance.
+Any state waters that may be on the property are subject to the State 25-foot erosion and sedimentation buffer requirements.